Agent Skills: Swift Memory Management

 ARC Fundamentals

 • Default: Strong references.
-Swift automatically manages retain/release.
+ARC handles retain/release automatically.

 • Weak: Use weak if the reference can become nil during its lifetime (delegates, optional parent refs).

-• Unowned: Use unowned if the reference is guaranteed to outlive the referring object (rare; prefer weak).
+• Unowned: Use unowned if the reference is guaranteed to outlive referring object (rare; prefer weak).

 Capture Lists

-• Closures: Place [weak self] at the beginning of the closure's capture list.
+• Closures: [weak self] at beginning of the closure's capture list.
 Pattern: { [weak self] in guard let self = self else { return } }.

-• Self in Structs: No capture list needed (self is copied by value).
+• Self in Structs: No list needed — self copied by value.

 • Multiple Captures: [weak self, weak delegate].